 The factors affecting field crop production can be divided into three groups: (1) crop-management parameters (labor, machines, fertilizer, etc.); (2) genetic properties; (3) environmental conditions.
 This list does not imply a ranking; the three groups cannot be separated from each other and can be considered only as interdependent.
 We will deal in detail with the environmental conditions, but this is based on two previous forecasts.
 (1) A forecast was prepared in 1978 on the technical-technological parameters to be expected in 2000.
 (2) A separate study was made on the expected genetic potential of field crops; this dealt with the analysis of the yield capacities of the 12 most important field crops and the roles of the factors influencing them.
-This latter study gave forecast of the genetic potential of each species (the maximum biomass producible with the species in a nonlimiting environment), the potential yielding ability of each species (the maximum yield which can be attained in practice (the maximum economic yield attainable with the species).
+This latter study gave forecast of the genetic potential of each species (the maximum biomass producible with the species in a nonlimiting environment), the potential yielding ability of each species (the maximum economic yield producible with the species in a nonlimiting environment), and the maximum yield which can be attained in practice (the maximum economic yield attainable with the species).
 Obviously this type of work cannot replace the forecasts for microecological regions but it can greatly influence and promote their preparation.